API¶

 SECURITY_USER_IDENTITY_ATTRIBUTES

 ).
 Returns the first non-null match (and converts to string).
-In theory this should NEVER be the empty string unless the user record isn’t actually valid.New in version 3.4.0.
+In theory this should NEVER be the empty string unless the user record isn’t actually valid.Added in version 3.4.0.

 - Return type: